mzattera/predictive-powers/docs/index.md

 please refer to the below examples, the [endpoint](#endpoints) section, or the JavaDoc for more details.

-After the client is instantiated, you can call the provider API directly; this part of code is not heavily documented but it is meant to match exactly API definitions from service providers.
+After the client is instantiated, you can call the provider API directly; this part of code might not be heavily documented but it is meant to match exactly API definitions from service providers.

 ```java
 import io.github.mzattera.predictivepowers.openai.client.OpenAiClient;